-- 2. The parent or guardian knowingly provided the juvenile with the means to engage in the conduct that gave rise to the violation. - T. 0.
-If a juvenile is adjudicated delinquent for an offense involving the purchase, possession or consumption of spirituous liquor or a violation of title 13, chapter 34 and is placed on juvenile probation, the court may order the juvenile to submit to random drug and alcohol testing at least two times per week as a condition of probation. - th.
-P. A juvenile who is adjudicated delinquent for an offense involving the purchase, possession or consumption of spirituous liquor or a violation of title 13, chapter 34, who is placed on juvenile probation and who is found to have consumed any spirituous liquor or to have used any drug listed in section 13-3401 while on probation is in violation of the juvenile's probation.
-If a juvenile commits a third or subsequent violation of a condition of probation as prescribed by this subsection, the juvenile shall be brought before the juvenile court and, if the allegations are proven, the court shall either revoke probation and hold a disposition hearing pursuant to this section or select additional conditions of probation as it deems necessary, including detention, global position system monitoring, additional alcohol or drug treatment, community restitution, additional drug or alcohol testing or a monetary assessment. - V. Q. If jurisdiction of the juvenile court is retained pursuant to section 8-202, subsection H, the court shall order continued probation supervision and treatment services until a child who has been adjudicated a delinquent juvenile reaches nineteen years of age or until otherwise terminated by the court.
-The court may terminate continued probation supervision or treatment services before the child's nineteenth birthday if the court determines that continued probation supervision or treatment is not required or is not in the best interests of the juvenile or the state or the juvenile commits a criminal offense after reaching eighteen years of age. - \forall .
-R. For the purposes of this section: - 1.
-"First time felony juvenile offender" means a juvenile who is adjudicated delinquent for an offense that would be a felony offense if committed by an adult. - 2.
-"Repeat felony juvenile offender" means a juvenile to whom both of the following apply: - (a) Is adjudicated delinquent for an offense that would be a felony offense if committed by an adult. - (b) Previously has been adjudicated a first time felony juvenile offender. - 3.
-"Sexual offense" means oral sexual contact, sexual contact or sexual intercourse as defined in section 13-1401.
+2. The parent or guardian knowingly provided the juvenile with the means to engage in the conduct that gave rise to the violation.

+T. O. If a juvenile is adjudicated delinquent for an offense involving the purchase, possession or consumption of spirituous liquor or a violation of title 13, chapter 34 and is placed on juvenile probation, the court may order the juvenile to submit to random drug and alcohol testing at least two times per week as a condition of probation.

+U. P. If jurisdiction of the juvenile court is retained pursuant to section 8-202, subsection H, the court shall order continued probation supervision and treatment services until a child who has been adjudicated a delinquent juvenile reaches nineteen years of age or until otherwise terminated by the court.
+The court may terminate continued probation supervision or treatment services before the child's nineteenth birthday if the court determines that continued probation supervision or treatment is not required or is not in the best interests of the juvenile or the state or the juvenile commits a criminal offense after reaching eighteen years of age.

+V. Q. For the purposes of this section:

+1. "First time felony juvenile offender" means a juvenile who is adjudicated delinquent for an offense that would be a felony offense if committed by an adult.

+2. "Repeat felony juvenile offender" means a juvenile to whom both of the following apply:

+(a) Is adjudicated delinquent for an offense that would be a felony offense if committed by an adult.

+(b) Previously has been adjudicated a first time felony juvenile offender.

+3. "Sexual offense" means oral sexual contact, sexual contact or sexual intercourse as defined in section 13-1401.